patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 ===

 So, having got past the initial stage of get to know the question, it's probably time to start writing code.
-Here follow 8 implementations of varying quality, nominally in c++.
+Here follow 8 implementations of varying quality, nominally in C++.

-Code demonstrating c++ implementations with tests of all the following are available at
+Code demonstrating C++ implementations with tests of all the following are available at

 http://www.github.com/patrickmmartin/2.8284271247461900976033774484194